Team-CertainClean/group-project/README.md

 - Now you'll copy paste the database.sql file in the root folder of the project into the SQL Query tool
 - Now that it's all in Postico, you'll need to go down the file and execute each CREATE TABLE query to get all the table set up.
 - Once you've executed each CREATE TABLE query, you're database is now set up and ready to go.
+- Back in your Command Line tool, type ```npm run server```.
+After that has completed, type ```npm run client```.
+This will start the application on your local host and navigate you to your browser.
 - BUT WAIT ONE MOMENT!
 YOU'LL NEED AN ADMIN ACCOUNT.
-Navigate to /register and set up an account.
+Navigate to ```localhost:3000/#/register``` and set up an account.
 Once this is done, you can go into App.js and comment out the Route for /register and RegisterPage to disable the ability to register an admin account.
 - Now you're set and ready to go!
 Follow the instructions below to deploy!

 ## Deployment to Heroku